heokhe/svmd/docs/components/list.md

 | inset | increases the leading margin of the divider so that it does not intersect the avatar column.
 | padded | leaves gaps on each side of divider to match padding of `list-item__meta`.

+## ListGroup
+No props are provided.

+## ListSubheader
+No props are provided.

 # Examples
 - Simple:
 ```html